NBC News: Other productions

-NBC News provides content for the internet and produces a daily (formerly twice-daily show) called Stay Tuned for Snapchat's Discover platform.
+NBC News provides content for the internet and produced an occasional show (formerly a daily and formerly a twice-daily show) called Stay Tuned for Snapchat's Discover platform.
 It also produced programming for Quibi called The Report.
 The Stay Tuned team launched The Overview on Peacock in 2021.

 NBC News International

 In November 2016, NBC News Group chairman Andy Lack announced NBCUniversal intended to purchase a 25% stake in Euronews, a European news organization competing against the likes of BBC News and ITV News The transaction was completed at the end of May 2017; Deborah Turness, former President of NBC News, was appointed to run "NBC News International," to perform NBC's role in the partnership, in which each network would contribute reporting to the other.

 In April 2020, NBCUniversal sold its stake in Euronews to focus all resources on the launch of NBC Sky World News, which was scheduled to launch later in 2020.
 However, the proposed new service was scrapped in August 2020, resulting in layoffs of 60 employees.